ubcuas/Airdrop-Software-2022/docs/WORK_FLOW.md

   - [atlassian](https://www.atlassian.com/git/tutorials/comparing-workflows#centralized-workflow) **(recommended)**.
 Complete *Getting Started* and *Collaborating* sections.
   - [gitlab](https://docs.gitlab.com/ee/gitlab-basics/)

+> Example: See issue #4, merge request !3 and branch `origin/4-workflow-example`

 ###  2.1. <a name='Masterbranch'></a>Master branch

 This is the "production" branch of our project, and any changes made to it will be thoroughly reviewed and tested.
 The master branch, or `origin/master` will be tagged with versions that indicates the change/features of the new version, and the `latest` is the version that we will deploy on our integration testing system.
 There are some key difference between a master branch and a normal branch (development):